 by Guest on Feb 3, 2011

-Although stainless steel is durable and can endure the test of time, it does not necessarily mean that is maintenance free.
-You have to remember that Stainless Steel is an alloy which is created from a mixture of metals which include nickel and chromium.
-Since there is an adequate amount of chromium in it, it can create a protective pseudo-film of chromium oxide in its surface when left exposed to air.
+Although stainless steel is durable and can endure the test of time, it does not necessarily mean that is maintenance-free.
+You have to remember that Stainless Steel is an alloy that is created from a mixture of metals which include nickel and chromium.
+Since there is an adequate amount of chromium in it, it can create a protective pseudo-film of chromium oxide on its surface when left exposed to air.

 So, how do you properly maintain your Stainless Steel Sinks?